Best Non Toxic Play Mats

 What's the difference between EVA foam and TPU foam play mats?

-Is EVA foam safe for babies and kids?
+Is EVA foam safe for babies?
+Is TPU safe for babies?

 More About Organic Play Mats